Weiming-Hu/PSU-2019FALL-GEOG365-GISIntroR/README.md

 ## Try It Out on Binder

+**Unfortunately, Binder is not building since MRAN from Microsoft has been unstable for the past several days.
+I'm actively checking on this**.

 Didn't have your machine already set up?
 Use a pre-built machine dedicated for this course at [Binder](https://mybinder.org/v2/gh/Weiming-Hu/PSU-2019FALL-GEOG365-GISIntroR/master), or click the `Launch | Binder` badge above.
 Usually, it takes about 3 minutes to launch a server for you.
 But, depending on the workload of installing required packages, it can take about 10 minutes if a new image needs to be built.
 You can first click the badge/link which launches the building process and you can come back after a while to check. **Feel free to experiment with the scripts, changes won't be reflected in this public repository**.

 ## Setup Instructions